Count Network Autoregression: Introduction

-The vast availability of integer-valued data, emerging from several real world applications, has motivated the growth of a large literature for modeling and inference for count time series processes.
-For comprehensive surveys, see \cite{fok2002}, \cite{Davisetal(2016)} and \cite{weiss2018}.
 Early contributions to the development of count time series models were the Integer Autoregressive models (INAR) \cite{al1987, al1990} and observation \citep{liang1986} or parameter driven models \citep{Zeger(1988)}.
-The latter classification, due to \cite{cox1981}, will be particular useful as we will be developing theory for Poisson observation-driven models.
+The latter classification, due to \cite{cox1981}, will be particularly useful as we will be developing theory for count observation-driven models.

 In this contribution, we appeal to the generalized linear model (GLM) framework, see \citet{McCullaghandNelder(1989)}, as it provides a natural extension of continuous-valued time series to integer-valued processes.
-The GLM framework accommodates likelihood inference and supplies a toolbox whereby testing and diagnostics can be also advanced.
+The GLM framework accommodates likelihood inference and supplies a toolbox whereby testing and diagnostics can also be advanced.
 Some examples of observation-driven models for count time series include the works by \cite{davis2003}, \cite{Heinen(2003)}, \cite{FokianosandKedem(2004)} and \cite{fer2006}, among others.
-More recent work includes \cite{fok2009} and \cite{fok2011} who develop properties and estimation for a a class of linear and log-linear count time series models.
-Further related contributions have been appeared over the last years; see \cite{chri2014} for quasi-likelihood inference of negative binomial processes, \cite{fra2016} for quasi-likelihood inference based on suitable moment assumptions, \cite{douc2013}, \cite{davis2016}, \cite{cui2017}, \cite{fok2017} and more recently \cite{armillotta_2022_EJS}, among others, for further generalizations of observation-driven models.
+Related work includes \cite{fok2009} and \cite{fok2011} who develop properties and estimation for a class of linear and log-linear count time series models.
+Further related contributions have appeared over the last years; see \cite{chri2014} for quasi-likelihood inference of negative binomial processes, \cite{fra2016} for quasi-likelihood inference based on suitable moment assumptions.
+In addition, \cite{douc2013}, \cite{Dunsmuir_2016}, \cite{davis2016}, \cite{cui2017}, \cite{fok2017} and more recently \cite{armillotta_2022_EJS}, among others, provide further generalizations of observation-driven models leaning on general distribution functions or one-parameter exponential family of distributions.
 Theoretical properties of such models have been fully investigated using various techniques; \cite{fok2009} developed initially a perturbation approach, \cite{Neumann(2010)} employed the notion of $\beta$-mixing, \citet{Doukhanetal(2011)} (weak dependence approach), \cite{Woodardetall(2010)} and \cite{douc2013} (Markov chain theory without irreducibility assumptions) and \cite{Wangetal(2014)} (using $e$-chains theory; see \cite{MeynandTweedie(1993)}).